pilif42/sparkTutorials/README.md

                 - It may be because it’s in the ACCEPTED state.
 A good place to begin looking is in the ResourceManager.
 If you know a job has completed, but the Resource Manager still thinks it’s running – kill it!

+- Kafka setup:
+      - to list all existing topics:
+            - ssh into the sandbox
+            - cd /usr/hdp/current/kafka-broker/bin
+            - ./kafka-topics.sh --list --zookeeper localhost:2181
+      - to create a topic called notifications:
+            - ./kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic notifications
+      - to consume from topic notifications:
+            - old way = ./kafka-console-consumer.sh --zookeeper localhost:2181 --topic notifications
+                    - consumes OK but msg: Consider using the new consumer by passing [bootstrap-server] instead of [zookeeper].
+            - new way = ./kafka-console-consumer.sh --bootstrap-server localhost:6667 --topic notifications
+                    - does NOT consume and error = WARN [Consumer clientId=consumer-1, groupId=console-consumer-26702] Connection to node -1 could not be established.
+Broker may not be available. (org.apache.kafka.clients.NetworkClient)
+      - Kafka logs located at /usr/hdp/current/kafka-broker/logs

 - https://fr.hortonworks.com/tutorial/setting-up-a-spark-development-environment-with-java
       - shakespeare.txt:
             - saved under src/main/resources